 The call to action is part of your overall relationship with the customer.

 On its own, the call to action can seem overly directive, even bossy.

 But remember, if you’ve placed it where and when the customer needs it, then it’s actually doing the customer a favour.

 You’re helping them make a decision.
-They know where to go and what to do.
+They know where to go.
+What to do.
 You’re eliminating confusion.
 That’s helpful.

-They know if they do what you ask, they’re closer to their goal of satisfying their need.
+They know if they do what you ask, they’re closer to satisfying their need.
 Calls to action make it easier for customers to reach their goals.

 Remember, you’re the expert in your brand and your customer experience.
 Customers listen to experts and are happy to do what they ask, as long as it benefits them.

 Brands who focus on cost and price can go direct to sales-driven calls to action.
 Brands who focus on differentiation may need to make the call to action more subtle, and more information- or engagement-driven first.

 Either way, as long as it’s helpful, customers will use it.